-The then Prime Ministers Girija Prasad Koirala (in Feb 1995, September 2000), Man Mohan Adhikari (in April 1995) and Mr Madhav Kumar Nepal (when he was Deputy Prime Minister and Minister for Defence and Foreign Affairs (in Feb 1995), various Foreign Ministers and other high dignitaries of Nepal visited Germany.
+- Prime Ministers Late Girija Prasad Koirala (in Feb 1995 and September 2000), Late Man Mohan Adhikari (in April 1995) and Mr. Madhav Kumar Nepal (as Deputy Prime Minister and Minister for Defence and Foreign Affairs in Feb 1995), and other high dignitaries of Nepal visited Germany.

 From the German side

-On the German side, a German delegation headed by Ms Gudrun Kopp, the State Secretary to the German Federal Minister for Economic Cooperation and Development visited Nepal from March 5 to 10, 2012.
-The visit culminated upon an agreement between Ministry of Finance and KfW in which Germany pledged 10 million Euro for the health sector of Nepal.
+- A German delegation headed by Ms Gudrun Kopp, the State Secretary to the German Federal Minister for Economic Cooperation and Development visited Nepal on 5-12 March 2012.

 Cooperation in the aftermath of Earthquake 2015